-The environment and sustainability are an important consideration for many businesses and organizations in our region when they are creating and delivering tourism experiences.
+The environment and sustainability are important considerations for many businesses and organizations in our region when they are creating and delivering tourism experiences.
 We wanted to take this time to highlight just some of them for you.

-Located in Oxford County, Ottercreek Woodworks is a maker of high-quality charcuterie boards and craft your own board experiences that is all about sustainability.
-Not only do they ethically source wood through urban removal, wind blow down, dead or diseased trees and sustainable logging practice, they also plant a tree, through One Tree Planted, for every charcuterie or feasting board sold!
+Located in Oxford County, Ottercreek Woodworks is a maker of high-quality charcuterie boards and the craft-your-own board experience that is all about sustainability.
+Not only do they ethically source wood through urban removal, wind blow down, dead or diseased trees and sustainable logging practice, but they also plant a tree, through One Tree Planted, for every charcuterie or feasting board sold!

 Ottercreek is just a beacon of sustainability in Oxford County.
-In fact, Tourism Oxford is taking so many steps towards environmental preservation and sustainability, they became the first Canadian Tourism Office to receive a Gold Level certificate in Green Tourism.
-They’ve done this through initiatives that allow businesses to collaborate on best practices, promote local food first, reducing waste at all levels including hosting Zero waste events, and creating travel itineraries that help reduce our carbon footprint as much as possible.
-Oxford County is helping us all make going green easy and fun.
+In fact, Tourism Oxford is taking so many steps towards environmental preservation and sustainability, that they became the first Canadian Tourism Office to receive a Gold Level certificate in Green Tourism.
+They’ve done this through initiatives that allow businesses to collaborate on best practices, promote local food first, and reduce waste at all levels including hosting Zero waste events and creating travel itineraries that help reduce our carbon footprint as much as possible.

 When your business name has the word eco in it like Long Point Eco-Adventures does, it’s a given that being environmentally friendly and sustainable is an important element for you.
 This adventure and glamping destination is EcoStay certified by reducing energy consumption, water, and waste.
-For every night you stay in their glamping suites, Long Point Eco-Adventure makes a contribution to the EcoStay Motherland Reforestation Project.
-And to help us all reduce some of our carbon footprint, they have also created a list of tips and tricks to be a sustainable traveller.
+For every night you stay in their glamping suites, Long Point Eco-Adventure contributes to the EcoStay Motherland Reforestation Project.
+To help us all reduce some of our carbon footprint, they have also created a list of tips and tricks to be a sustainable traveller.
 Read all about it here.

 This part of the region is also home to the Long Point Biosphere Reserve.
 It is an area of global ecological significance that's home to the greatest number of plants and animals and the highest densities of wildlife in all of Canada.
 As a biosphere reserve designated by UNESCO, it makes an ongoing commitment to the United Nations to strive for sustainability.